 - save money

-- stop throwing unused food away
+- stop throwing away wasted food

-- enjoy family meals more
+- enjoy more family meals at home

-- avoid restaurant and fast food because you don’t know what to eat
+- avoid spontaneous restaurants and fast food

 - have a plan prepared ahead of time for your meals each day